Omniverse Comics Guide: Comic Book Reading Guides, Podcasts & Previews

 And really that’s the easiest way to explain this series.
 It’s fun, light and a breeze to read.

 This collection was a lot of fun.
 It read like an old Spider Man comic, full of teenage drama and hokey villains.
-The father/daughter element adds an interesting touch to a standard superhero romp.
+The father/daughter element adds an interesting touch to a standard superhero romp.”

 ⭐️⭐️⭐️⭐️ out of 5

-Review: by Lee Reed, @Reeds_Reads
+—Lee Reed, @Reeds_Reads

 Spider-Girl Vol. 3: Avenging Allies